protolambda/rayonism/index.md

 - Extend with an experimental simplified version of Sharding
 - Coordinate around misc.
 Hackathon requirements and documentation

-The meta specs are in active R&D and unstable till the hackathon starts.
+The meta specs are in active R&D and unstable until the hackathon starts.
 When started, focus will change from spec work to implementation work.

 #### L2 Help